CrowdStrike/container-image-scan/examples/README.md

 * Github

 Github credentials will need to be added to Jenkins Global Credential Manager as the ID of 'github'.
 This should be the username and a personal access token added with all 'repo' and child object permissions.
+Personal access tokens can be created at https://github.com/settings/tokens.

 * DockerHub